When to register a still birth

 A still birth must be registered within 21 days of its occurrence.
 In special circumstances a short postponement can be arranged by the registrar.

-If the still birth took place in Scotland it can be registered at any registration office by appointment.
+If the still birth took place in Scotland it can be registered at any registration office in Scotland by appointment.

 Who can register a still birth?

-The mother or father of the still born child can register the still birth as long as they’re married to each other.
+The mother or father/parent of the still born child can register the still birth as long as they’re married to each other.

 If the parents aren’t married, the mother should either: